emacdona/onlispBookClub/projects/blog/_posts/2026-07-03-nix-overview.md

 Hello from Demo 02!
 ```

 But what about the libraries?
-Well, we can ask Nix to show us the dependency graph for both executables:
+Well, we can ask the Nix Package Manager to show us the dependency graph for both executables:

 ```bash
 $> nix-store -q --tree ./demo01 | cat